-The PCMH per person per month (PPPM) payment is designed to support the operations of a patient centered medical home and is contingent on each Blueprint practice's NCQA recognition, or qualifying NCQA score, under medical home standards.
+The PCMH per person per month (PPPM) payment is designed to support the operations of a patient centered medical home and is contingent on each Blueprint practice's engagement with NCQA and subsequent PCMH NCQA recognition, under medical home standards.
 The payer will provide the enhanced PCMH PPPM payment for all of its attributed patients in the practice.
 The algorithm to identify attributed patients for Commercial and Medicaid payers is presented in Appendix 3, and for Medicare in Appendix 4.
 Upon request of the practices or their parent organizations, the payer will provide the list of attributed patients for review and reconciliation if necessary.
-To calculate the total amount of the PCMH PPPM payment for each practice, the payer will multiply the number of attributed patients in the practice by the PCMH PPPM amount, determined by a composite of medical home recognition,
+To calculate the total amount of the PCMH PPPM payment for each practice, the payer will multiply the number of attributed patients in the practice by the PCMH PPPM amount, determined by a composite of medical home recognition, collaborative participation, and performance, as described in Section 5.1.1.